 The SFU Library Non-Fiction Writer in Residence program emphasizes the power of non-fiction writing to share knowledge beyond academia, enhancing the SFU community's capacity to tell compelling research and scholarship stories.
 This complements the Library's growing activities in the area of knowledge mobilization.

-Deliver workshops on non-fiction writing for public audience
+- Deliver workshops on non-fiction writing for public audiences

 - Offer opportunities for SFU graduate students, postdoctoral fellows, faculty, and staff to receive feedback and support on their own public writing projects